How it works?

 Click Logical Volume you just created.

-Now you need to format it, so select from list the ext4 and click Create Filesystem of Type:
+Now you need to format it, so select ext4 from the list and click Create Filesystem of Type:

 Continue by clicking Create.